Goulash: Albania

 Goulash (Albanian: gullash) is considered a traditional dish among some Northern Albanians.

 Austria

-In Vienna, the former center of the Austro-Hungarian Empire, a special kind of goulash had been developed.
+In Vienna, the former center of the Austro-Hungarian Empire, a special kind of goulash has developed.
 The Wiener Saftgulasch or the Fiakergulasch (Fiacre being a horse-drawn cab) on the menu in traditional restaurants is a rich pörkölt-like stew; more onions but no tomatoes or other vegetables are used, and it usually comes just with dark bread.
-A variation of the Wiener Saftgulasch is the Fiakergulasch, which is served with fried egg, fried sausage, and dumplings named Semmelknödel.
+A variation of the Wiener Saftgulasch is the Fiakergulasch, which is served with fried egg, fried sausage, pickles, and dumplings named Semmelknödel.